-NetWire is a program, a remote access tool (RAT), also known as a remote access trojan.
+NetWire (also known as Recam or NetWiredRC) is a malicious application and a remote access tool (RAT).
 Typically, people use RATs to access and control computers remotely.
-For example, these tools can be used legitimately by system administrators for accessing the client computers.
-However, RATs can be used for malicious purposes too.
-Cyber criminals use them to steal sensitive data and information, spread (download/install) various malware and so on.
-Remote access tools that were not installed on purpose/intentionally, should be uninstalled immediately.
-Otherwise they might be used to cause serious problems.
+For example, these tools can be used legitimately by system administrators for accessing client computers, however, RATs can also be employed for malicious purposes.

 How did NetWire infiltrate my computer?

 Cyber criminals distribute NetWire by sending emails with files attached to many people and hope that at least some will open the attached file.
 Recipients who open these files cause installation of NetWire.
 Criminals also use this method to proliferate other, malicious software.

 If installed, trojans proliferate (download and install) other malware, however, only if the trojan is already installed.
 Untrustworthy software download sources such as Peer-to-Peer networks (torrent clients, eMule and so on), freeware download or free file hosting websites, unofficial websites, third party downloaders, etc., are used to proliferate malicious programs.

 Criminals employ them to disguise infected files as regular (legitimate).
 Once downloaded and opened, these files install high-risk malware.

 Fake software updaters cause computer infections by exploiting outdated software bugs/flaws or by installing malicious software rather than updating or fixing installed programs.
 Software 'cracking' tools activate paid software free of charge, however, these tools can infect computers with malicious programs.